 So when Pantene invited me to experience a real hairstyling experience courtesy of celebrity hairstylist Danilo, I was on board.
-Despite my habitual low-effort meets less-is-more approach to hair, it hasn't always worked in my favor.
-In fact, en route to meeting with Danilo, my Uber driver inquired where I was off to, then upon hearing I was getting my hair styled, said, "Oh, now it makes sense why you're hair looks like that."
+Despite my habitual low-effort meets less-is-more approach to hair, it hasn't always worked in my favour.
+In fact, en route to meeting with Danilo, my Uber driver inquired where I was off to, and then upon hearing I was getting my hair styled, said, "Oh, now it makes sense why your hair looks like that."
 The way it looked was how I wear it every day.

 Once in the expert hands of Danilo at the Ciel Spa at the SLS Hotel in Los Angeles, my hair quandary was named (and ameliorated).
 "This look is called 'naked hair,'" Danilo explained.
 "It's like no-makeup makeup for your hair.
-It's part of the trend arsenal, and it's been embraced very much."
+It's part of the trend arsenal and it's been embraced very much."
 Though his typical stylings are decidedly more complex, Danilo, whose client list includes Gwen Stefani, Reese Witherspoon, Selena Gomez, and Natalie Portman, is a proponent of the naked hair look.
 He describes it as an on-trend way to give your hair a break.

-"I don't want to say it goes against the grain, but it's refreshing," he says.
-"Through the lineup of everything we've done, it's a breath of fresh air to see this beautiful natural texture."
+Fresh from my Uber driver's uninvited commentary, I was relieved to discover that my particular low-maintenance approach to hair not only had a name but was on trend and Danilo approved.
 Using a series of newly released Pantene products, Danilo treated me to a styling session while teaching me how to achieve the naked hair look and master "loving the ease of less" while still appearing polished.

+Step One: Wash.
 The first step to achieving good-looking naked hair is having clean, healthy hair to begin with.
-Though people fall on different sides of the hair-washing debate, Danilo is 100% in favor of a good clean.
+Though people fall on different sides of the whether-or-not-to-wash-your-hair debate, Danilo is 100% in favour of a good clean.
 "If you are my client, you're getting your hair washed," he says, but notes that it's all about using the right shampoos.
 In the past, shampoos would strip the hair of their natural oils, hence the trend to forgo washings to let hair recover.
 With today's technology, this isn't always the case.